-First Extension of the time for submission of Annual Secretarial Compliance Report by listed Companies due to COVID-19 Pandemic:
+First Extension of the time for submission of the Annual Secretarial Compliance Report by listed Companies due to the COVID-19 Pandemic:

 Due to the spread of the COVID-19 virus, a relaxation in the filing of the Annual Secretarial Compliance Report which has to submit within 60 days from the end of the financial year i.e. May 30, 2020, SEBI had granted relaxation one month i.e. till June 30, 2020.

 As per Circular No.: SEBI/HO/CFD/CMD1/CIR/P/2020/109 dated June 25, 2020, SEBI, wide circular dated March 19, 2020, extended the timeline for submission of the Annual Secretarial Compliance Report for the year 2019-20, for the listed entities by one month (from May 2020 to June 2020),

 Further, SEBI has received representation from ICSI in regards to further extension of such report submission date, after consideration, it has been decided by SEBI to further extend the timeline for submission of such Report by one more month i.e. up to July 31, 2020.

 A secretarial Audit is an independent, objective assurance intended to add value and improve an organization’s activities.
 It helps to achieve the organization’s goals by bringing a systematic, disciplined approach to improve the risk management, control, and governance systems.

 Secretarial Audit is not mandated for private companies and small public companies.
 These companies may adopt secretarial audit practices for ensuring compliance and avoiding the risks related with non-compliance.

 An audit is to be on the principle of “Prevention is better than cure” rather than post-mortem exercise and to find faults.
 It strengthens the image and goodwill of a company in the minds of regulators and stakeholders.
 It acts as an effective compliance risk management tool or a governance tool.